Yordan Hadzhikonstantinov-Dzhinot: Works, views and legacy

-Being an adherent of the autochthonous theory about the origin of the Bulgarians, Hadzhikonstantinov-Dzhinot thought that Bulgarians are descendants of the ancient Thracians and Illyrians.
+Influenced by ideas locating the Indo‑European homeland in India, Hadzhikonstantinov argued that the Bulgarians' origins lay in Vedic India and drew direct parallels between Bulgarian and Sanskrit.
+Per political scientist Dimitar Bechev, Dzhinot believed that Bulgarians are descendants of the ancient Thracians and Illyrians.
 In his publications, Hadzhikonstantinov lost no occasion to declare his Bulgarian identity.
 He openly stated: " I am Bulgarian, and I bewail our lost Bulgarians, who are in Lower Moesia, and it is our duty to lay down our life for our brothers, the dearest Bulgarians".
 In the 1850s, Hadzhikonstantinov published a chronicle called "A Story about the Restoration of the Bulgarian Patriarchate in 1235" in Belgrade in 1855.
 He collaborated with the newspapers "Bulgarian Books" and "Macedonia".
-On 19 July 1852, in Tsarigradski Vesnik, he published his article "Bulgarian Writing", in which he wrote:
+On 19 July 1852, in Tsarigradski Vestnik, he published his article "Bulgarian Writing", in which he wrote:

 We Bulgarians have full and high dignity compared to other Slavs.
 And they are worthy to pay us honors because we have given them their alphabet.
 We Bulgarians have an original and abundant language, this is our grammar, this is our vocabulary.
 Anyone who dares to condemn our Bulgarianness is an image of Mamon (Devil's son).

 He published articles, notes and literary works in newspapers.
 In his articles, he discussed various issues, such as education and upbringing, philological issues, ethnographic and geographical issues, philosophical issues and issues of morality.
 Hadzhikonstantinov showed much interest in philology, including the issues of Bulgarian grammar and Bulgarian orthography, Old Bulgarian language and etymology.
 He was interested in philosophy and considered himself as a philosopher.
-Apart from articles, he also wrote plays ("Minerva and the Nine Muses", "The Teachers and the Student", published in 1851) and poems.
+Apart from articles, he also wrote nine plays, of which four were published in Tsarigraski Vestnik ("Minerva and the Nine Muses", "The Teachers and the Student", "Conversation or the Righteous Man", published in 1851, and "Fables").
+One play, "Serbia staggers within its own lands", was found in manuscript form, while another is known solely through references.
+The remaining works include two dramas mentioned by himself in 1853: "Socrates' Phial", and "Dionysius the Tyrant; Damon and Phidias".
+Finally, he translated "Sophocles' tragedy Antigone" in 1859.
+He also wrote poems.
 As such, he was one of the first authors in Bulgarian literature to write and publish plays.
 His contemporaries regarded him as a classicist, referring to him as "our Trediakovsky".